gerlion/secure-e-voting-with-coq/README.md

 # Secure E-Voting with Coq
+This repository contains the code associated with ongoing working by Haines et al. on machine checked verifiers for evoting.

+The following papers are associated with the code here:
-This repository contains the code associated with the CCS 2019 paper "Verified verifiers for verifying elections" by Thomas Haines, Rajeev Gore and Mukesh Tiwari which was subsequently expanded upon by "Did you mix me?
+* the CCS 2019 paper "Verified verifiers for verifying elections" by Thomas Haines, Rajeev Gore and Mukesh Tiwari
+* the S&P 2021 paper "Did you mix me?
 Formally Verifying Verifiable Mix Nets in Electronic Voting" by Thomas Haines, Rajeev Gore and Bhavesh Sharma.
+* the NordSec 2020 paper "Machine-checking the universal verifiability of ElectionGuard" by Thomas Haines, Rajeev Gore and Jack Stodart
+* the NordSec 2020 paper "Efficient mixing of arbitrary ballots with everlasting privacy: How to verifiably mix the PPATC scheme" by Kristian Gjøsteen, Thomas Haines and Morten Solberg

 # Summary